The tests have been done. The evaluation complete. Diagnosis announced. Prognosis assumed.

-It shouldn’t be.
+That might sound shocking but it shouldn’t be.
 If you’re reading this, I think you already knew that.
 You know your life doesn’t look, feel or function like most of your friends’ lives.
 Your child acts differently.
 Your child has “special friends” known as therapists.
 You may eat differently.
 You have different boundaries than other families do.
-Your child may take a slew of supplements every morning in addition to a “normal” multi-vitamin.
+Your child may take a slew of supplements every morning in addition to a “normal” multivitamin.

 You, my friend, and your family, are not normal.

-Normal is dropping your child off at Vacation Bible School and then just leaving.
+Normal is dropping your child off at summer day camp and then just leaving.

 Normal is signing up for T-ball without a 30 minute “how to” briefing on interacting with your child.

 Normal is going out for ice cream without inspecting every last ingredient in the treat.

 Normal is not thinking twice about the sensory effects Christmas morning has on your child.